chandankumarbala/ZipkinTrace/README.md

 # ZipkinTrace

-The ZipkinServer is the dmmy project use it condig resources with maven exec Zipkin-server jar (Given in pom)
+The ZipkinServer is the dummy project use it config resources with maven exec Zipkin-server jar (Given in pom)